 “The right training and experience make a candidate qualified.
 The right personality makes them excel.”

 Imagine your grandmother or grandfather came into your care.
-Their care needs have increased over the years and it came to the point when they cannot manage daily tasks by themselves.
+Their care needs have increased over the years and it has come to the point they cannot manage daily tasks by themselves.
 What would you have to do to manage their care?
 What would you do to make sure they maintain a quality of life?

-Umbrella Inc.’s mission is to empower seniors so they can fully enjoy their Golden Years.
-We believe, that language, gender identity, culture or financials should not be a barrier to access quality services.
+Our mission is to empower seniors to fully enjoy their Golden Years.
+We believe, language, gender identity, culture or financials should not be a barrier to access quality services.
 This vision for life-changing quality care is made a reality through the work of our dedicated support workers as they seek to meet the physical, social, emotional and spiritual needs of all who choose Umbrella Inc. Working at Umbrella Inc. offers challenging work, flexible hours, the possibility to combine work with study, lots of variety and most importantly the opportunity to change someone’s life.

 Working at Umbrella Inc. is more than just a job – it means to belong to a caring and fun multicultural family.